magoo/ato-checklist/README.md

 ## Customer Service ☎️
 Operational customer service interactions (Support tickets).
 Support organizations often escalate abuse at scale to engineering and have the most visibility into what is, or is not, working.

+- [ ] Standard Org Language
+	- What counts as ATO?
 - [ ] Metrics / KPI
 	- Tracking abuse going up or down.
 - [ ] IR Escalation